A SIMPLE GUIDE FORTroubleshooting

 Check the Light Bulbs

-• Type of Bulbs: Identify the types of bulbs that are flickering.
-Due to their energy-saving characteristics, LED and fluorescent lights are more prone to flickering than incandescent bulbs.
+• Kind of Bulbs: Determine the sorts of bulbs that flicker.
+Since they use much less power, LED and fluorescent lights flicker much more than incandescent bulbs.

-• Bulb Tightness: Ensure the bulbs are screwed in tightly.
-Loose bulbs can cause flickering due to an inconsistent connection.
+• Bulb Tightness: Be sure the bulbs are screwed in tightly.
+The wrong connection may cause flickering with loose bulbs.

-• Compatibility: For LED lights, check if your dimmer switches are compatible.
-Not all dimmers work well with LEDs, leading to flickering.
+Compatibility: Check your dimmer switches are compatible for LED lights.
+Not all dimmers dim nicely together with LEDs, which causes flickering.

 Step 3: